Memphis, Tennessee: Early history

+[T]he Treaty of San Lorenzo or Pinckney's Treaty of 1795 [implemented in March 1797], [had as its result that] all of the careful, diplomatic work by Spanish officials in Louisiana and West Florida, which has succeeded for a decade in controlling the Indians [e.g., the Choctaws], was undone.
+The United States gained the right to navigate the Mississippi River and won control over the Yazoo Strip north of the thirty-first parallel.

 The Spanish dismantled the fort, shipping its lumber and iron to their locations in Arkansas.

 In 1796, the site became the westernmost point of the newly admitted state of Tennessee, in what was then called the Southwest United States.
 The area was still largely occupied and controlled by the Chickasaw nation.
 Captain Isaac Guion led an American force down the Ohio River to claim the land, arriving on July 20, 1797.
 By this time, the Spanish had departed.
 The fort's ruins went unnoticed 20 years later when Memphis was laid out as a city after the United States government paid the Chickasaw for land.